lbrn/lbrn-jekyll/events/bioinformatics-conference/registration.markdown

 ### Poster Requirements
+#### Poster Abstracts will be due Monday, May 5th, 2014.

 Your poster size must not be larger than 3 ft. x 4 ft.
 (36 in. x 48 in.).

-*Information for submitting a poster abstract by the deadline will be emailed to you with your event registration.*
+*Information for submitting a poster abstract by the deadline will be emailed to you with your event registration.Your event confirmation has the link.*

 **You must register for the event in order to submit a poster.** Due to limited space, poster acceptance will be given on a first-come-first-serve basis.